DashieTM/ost-5semester/patterns/weeks/week5.typ

 )

 #section("Values in Programming")
-How are values represented in progamming languages?
+How are values represented in programming languages?
 - types
   - int
   - double